 How Can PulsePress Help Me?

-- PulsePress is already a part of UBC blogs and available for any faculty member to use.
-It is integrated with UBC’s CWL authentication system and works with all of the privacy settings on UBC blogs to allow for varying levels of control over who has access to the site.
+- As a part of UBC blogs, PulsePress is integrated with UBC’s CWL authentication system and makes use of privacy settings that allow for customized control over course site access.

-- Paul Cubbon in Sauder has used PulsePress effectively as part of his Comm 101 course by using it as part of a flipped classroom approach.
-Students watch videos online before coming to class and then class time is used for active learning and discussion.
-He issues challenges or questions to the class and then students break up into small groups to discuss the question before publishing their responses to the PulsePress site.
-For each question, a unique hashtag is used so that the discussion can be organized and filtered.
-Once students have posted, he scrolls through the feed along with the students, highlighting noteworthy comments and using the responses to initiate a large class discussion.
+- Paul Cubbon in Sauder uses PulsePress as part of a flipped classroom approach to his Comm 101 course.
+Students watch videos online before coming to class and use class time for active learning and discussion.
+In lecture, Cubbon issues challenges or questions which students discuss in small groups, before publishing their responses to the PulsePress site.
+Each question has a unique hashtag so the discussion can be organized and filtered.
+Once students have posted, Cubbon scrolls through the feed along with the students, highlighting noteworthy comments and choosing responses to initiate a larger class discussion.